Awesome-Alejandro/valentin-link-in-bio/README.md

 ## I. PROJECT MANDATE & VALUE PROPOSITION

-This repository delivers the core digital infrastructure for the Valentin artist brand.
+This repository delivers the core digital infrastructure for the Sonico G artist brand.
 This asset is managed by **Aguila Tech and Marketing**, and its mandate is to solve a core business problem: the lack of proprietary data ownership common in third-party link services.

 **Value Delivered:** A high-performance, single-point digital asset designed exclusively for conversion rate optimization and secure first-party data capture.